mullroy/pirate_hardware_interface/UPGRADE.md

 # Perform an upgrade
 You will need four items to perform an upgrade of the hardware wallet firmware:<br>
-1) Latest version of the GUI application<br>
+1) A hardware wallet<br>
-2) A hardware wallet<br>
+2) The GUI, (git) checked out to the correct version matching your wallet
-3) The upgrade file, which matches your hardware wallet serial number.
+2) The upgrade file, which matches your hardware wallet serial number.
 Steps to obtain it detailed below.<br>
-4) Your mnemonic seed phrase.
+3) Your mnemonic seed phrase.
 For wallet firmware prior to v3.6 you'll need your mnemonic seed phrase to set up the wallet again after the upgrade.
 For later firmware releases the existing configuration isn't erased.
 It is still good practice to confirm that you can still access your mnemonic from where you've stored it, to have peace of mind that you can restore your funds at any time.<br>

 # Obtain the firmware file
 Power up your device through the USB connection.
 The Pirate logo appears.<br>